Zum Inhalt der Seite springen

 Re-watch the webinar

-Hosted by the City of Antwerp with contributions from the City of Barcelona
+Insights from “Cities Teach: Youth Participation”, hosted by the City of Antwerp with contributions from Barcelona

 Wim Seghers, Play Space Expert at the City of Antwerp’s Youth Department gave us an introduction to the “playspace web” method and how it’s developed in his presentation “how to create a child-friendly network in your city”.
 His presentation highlighted the importance of taking children seriously as experts of their own neighbourhoods.
 They know the best and the worst places in the area and can also provide useful data on which routes they take to move around the city and by which modes of transport.
 The City of Antwerp introduces play features that allow children to jump on/off, follow and interact with the built environment.
 Often these features also fit with the City’s plans to green the urban environment and make it more climate resilient, for example with play fountains cooling down the youngsters on hot summers’ days.